cryptedx/ha-usbip-client/README.md

 - Exposes remote USB devices for use in Home Assistant.
 - Configurable log levels for easier debugging.

+## Todo

+- [ ] Add devices by it's identifier.
+Usbip does not support it natively but you could list the devices, search for the device ID and then get the bus_id and attach it as always.
+- [ ] create webui where logs can be inspected live and devices, discovered/polled, attached, detached via a dropdown

 ## Installation

 1. Add it to your Home Assistant add-on store as a custom repository.